What Are The Most Common Repairs For An Industrial Air Compressor?

 To understand what might go wrong, a grasp of how industrial air compressors work is needed.
 The two most widely used types are reciprocating and rotary screw compressors.
 While these have different methods of compressing the air their basic principles are the same.

 A motor or engine drives an air pump.
 This pulls ambient air in through a filter, compresses it into a smaller volume, and discharges it into a storage tank or reservoir.
-Typically, the air passes through an oil separator to remove oil picked up during compression.
+Typically, in rotary screw compressors, the air also passes through an oil separator to remove oil picked up during compression.

-The compressor will turn on and off as needed in response to signals from a pressure switch or transducer.
-Protection against overheating is provided by some form of temperature sensor.
+The compressor will turn on and off as needed in response to signals from a pressure switch or transducer, or operate continuously at part or full load using various controls.
+Protection against overheating in rotary screw compressors and some reciprocating compressors is provided by some form of temperature sensor.

 In a reciprocating compressor, the air pump consists of a crank-mounted piston moving up and down in a cylinder.
 The downstroke sucks air in, after which the inlet valve closes, and the piston rises to compress the air.
 The outlet valve then lets compressed air escape into the tank.

 Rotary screw compressors use a pair of meshed helical screws.
 These draw air in as they turn, forcing it into an ever-smaller volume before it’s released into the tank.
-Most rotary screw compressors rely on oil to seal between screws and housing and to remove heat.
+Most rotary screw compressors rely on oil to seal between screws and housing, lubrication, and heat removal.

 Common Compressor Problems

-Most problems experienced by compressor operators fall into one of these four categories:
+Most problems experienced by compressor operators fall into one of these five categories:

 - Compressor will not start